Political positions of Hillary Clinton: Nuclear power

 Clinton wants to renew permits for existing nuclear power plants that are safe to operate and increase public investment in advanced nuclear power.

-At a February 2007 campaign rally in Columbia, South Carolina, Clinton stated, "I think nuclear power has to be part of our energy solution ...
+In February 2007, Clinton stated, "I think nuclear power has to be part of our energy solution ...
 We get about 20% of our energy from nuclear power in our country ... other countries like France get much much more, so we do have to look at it because it doesn't put greenhouse gas emissions into the air."
-Subsequently, in a July 2007 Democratic debate, when asked about nuclear power as an alternative energy source, she said, "I'm agnostic about nuclear power.
-Until we figure out what we're going to do with the waste and the cost, it's very hard to see nuclear as a part of our future.
-But that's where American technology comes in.
-Let's figure out what we're going to do about the waste and the cost if we think nuclear should be a part of the solution."
+In a July 2007 Democratic debate, when asked about nuclear power as an alternative energy source, she said, "I'm agnostic about nuclear power.
+Until we figure out what we're going to do with the waste and the cost, it's very hard to see nuclear as a part of our future."

-In Democratic primary debates in 2016, Clinton said that she supported greater oversight of the Indian Point nuclear power plant, which had experienced calls for closure following leaks and other problems.
-Clinton said any action "needs to be done in a careful, thoughtful way" and that: "We also have to be realistic and say, 'You get 25% of the electricity in the greater New York City area from Indian Point.'
+In Democratic debates in 2016, Clinton said that she supported greater oversight of the Indian Point nuclear power plant, which had experienced calls for closure following leaks and other problems.
+She said any action "needs to be done in a careful, thoughtful way" and that: "We also have to be realistic and say, 'You get 25% of the electricity in the greater New York City area from Indian Point.'
 I don't want middle-class taxpayers to see a huge rate increase."